Except for the two applications that only run in Windows…

-I began day dreaming about running a DOS virtual machine inside of a Ubuntu or Lubuntu operating system.
+I began daydreaming about running a DOS virtual machine inside of a Ubuntu or Lubuntu operating system.
 Then I found a DOS emulator program for Linux called “DOSemu” which looked like exactly what the doctor ordered.
-Using the carcases of several old HP desktop computers, I came up with one working PC that had two organic serial ports.
-This is actually not a bad unit, as it has a 1.6 GHz dual core processor and 2 GB RAM.
-On this machine, I loaded the 32 bit version of Ubuntu 12.04 desktop.
+Using the carcasses of several old HP desktop computers, I came up with one working PC that had two organic serial ports.
+This is actually not a bad unit, as it has a 1.6 GHz dual-core processor and 2 GB RAM.
+On this machine, I loaded the 32-bit version of Ubuntu 12.04 desktop.
 Naturally, the original Autopilot/CDL 4.6 disks were nowhere to be found so I had to copy the directory off of the old computer.
 It was also understood that this project was simply going to suck.
-Therefore, the superannuated Windoze 98 machine had no network interface nor any USB ports.
-My only option was to copy the files unto a 3 1/2 inch floppy disk.
+Therefore, the superannuated Windoze 98 machine had no network interface or any USB ports.
+My only option was to copy the files onto a 3 1/2-inch floppy disk.
 Fortunately, I have a USB 3 1/2 floppy drive, which I was able to use to copy the files onto the new computer into the /home/ARC16 directory.

 For USB to serial port converters, the serial port source may look something like this: $_com1 = “/dev/ttyUSB0”

-- The logged on user that will be running the DOS emulator needs to be added to the “dialout” group.
+The logged-on user that will be running the DOS emulator needs to be added to the “dialout” group.
 This can be done by sudo adduser [user name] dialout.
-This will allow the Autopilot software access to the comm port.
+This will allow Autopilot software access to the comm port.

 to the end of the autoexec.bat file will start the ARC16 program automatically when the DOSemu program is started.